Lebed-kun/prompt-ql/README.md

 <img src="./readme-content/non-blocking-requests/logs.png" />

-## You can define your own LLM APIs
+## You can define your own ML models APIs

-This allows to extend default LLM set of PromptQL beyond OpenAI capabilities.
+This allows to extend default set of PromptQL models beyond OpenAI capabilities.
 For example, you can define an API to your local Llama model like this:

 ```
 func makeLlamaDoQuery(